gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

     This is the end of the block.

     Otherwise, if the quiz event is a "foul", then apply the following block.
+        Add 1 to quizzer fouls.
+        Add 1 to team fouls.
         Set the scoresheet label to "F".

         If the quizzer fouls value is greater than or equal to 2, then apply the following block.